 The steering damper remains the electronic HESD element.
 To have better, even the big top, you have to ogle (again) on the SP editions, with suspicion ÖBrembo hlins and brakes.

 And those of the standard CBR?
-Classic and efficient: Tokico (lighter) radial 4 pistons with new more efficient pads.
+Classic and efficient: Tokico (lighter) radial 4 pistons with more efficient pads.
 For the rear, a caliper with single piston.

 What you must remember